-No matter what your existing skills are (and even if you think you don’t have any), you can launch a successful freelance business in 2021.
+No matter what your existing skills are (and even if you think you don’t have any), you can launch a successful freelance business.

 For me and many others, making that first dollar freelancing was a life-changing moment.
 It opens up a world where you take control of your career and your income.